Robert Ferguson Primary School, East Dale Street, Denton Holme, Carlisle, CA2 5LA 01228 535091 Headteacher Mr Graham Frost BEd (Hons) NPQH MA

 We strive to provide children with other opportunities which we can not offer in school.
 This year, following the success of last year, we are providing children in years 3,4,5, and 6 with squash lessons at the local squash club.
 The impact of this is to increase participation in sport outside of school; improve hand eye co-ordination and physical fitness.
 We also off archery teaching to years 5 and 6 in the summer term.
 This not only teaches discipline but also furthers our work on hand-eye coordination and concentration.

-We have increased the amount of swimming instruction for Years 3, 4 and 5 (from 10 x 30 mins. to 10 x 45 mins.) with the aim of ensuring every child meets the minimum standard for swimming.
+Since 2019 we have increased the amount of swimming instruction for Years 3, 4 and 5 (from 10 x 30 mins. to 10 x 45 mins.) with the aim of ensuring every child meets the minimum standard for swimming.
 As a school we now also have 3 swimming teachers per lesson rather than just two.